grafana/mimir/docs/sources/architecture/ingester.md

 ## Zone aware replication

-**Zone aware replication** means that for a given time series the replicas are chosen from different zones.
-Zones are treated as simple labels by Mimir, however the microservice deployment can be set up to place different zones in different logical or physical locations for added redundancy.
+**Zone aware replication** ensures that the ingester replicas for a given time series are spread across different zones.
+Zones may represent logical or physical failure domains, for example different virtual machines, or different data centers.
+Spreading replicas across multiple zones prevents data loss when there is a zone wide outage.

-_For more information on how to set up multi-zone replication, please refer to [zone aware replication]({{<relref "../guides/zone-replication.md">}})._
+For more information on how to set up multi-zone replication, please refer to [zone aware replication]({{<relref "../guides/zone-replication.md">}}).

 ## Sharding strategies

-The default **sharding strategy** is to use shuffle sharding to reduce the affect that multiple tenants can have on each other.
+The default **sharding strategy** is to use shuffle sharding to reduce the effect that multiple tenants can have on each other.

-_For more information on shuffle sharding, please refer to [configure shuffle sharding]({{<relref "../operating-grafana-mimir/configure-shuffle-sharding.md">}})._
+For more information on shuffle sharding, please refer to [configure shuffle sharding]({{<relref "../operating-grafana-mimir/configure-shuffle-sharding.md">}}).

 ## Ingesters write de-amplification

 Ingesters store recently received samples in-memory in order to perform write de-amplification.
-If the ingesters would immediately write received samples to the long-term storage, the system would be difficult to scale due to the high pressure on the storage.
-For this reason, the ingesters batch and compress samples in-memory and periodically flush them out to the storage.
+If the ingesters would immediately write received samples to the long-term storage, the system would be difficult to scale due to the high pressure on the long-term storage.
+For this reason, the ingesters batch and compress samples in-memory and periodically flush them out to the long-term storage.

 Write de-amplification is the main source of Mimir's low total cost of ownership (TCO).